akkartik/mu/README.md

 [![Build Status](https://api.travis-ci.org/akkartik/mu.svg?branch=master)](https://travis-ci.org/akkartik/mu)

-The Mu translator is built up from machine code and requires just a Unix-like kernel and nothing else.
+Mu requires just a Unix-like OS and nothing else.
+The Mu translator is built up from machine code.
 You can also bootstrap it from C++.
 Both C++ and self-hosted versions emit identical binaries.
-The generated binaries require just a Unix-like kernel and nothing else.
+The generated binaries require just a Unix-like kernel and nothing else. ([More details.](http://akkartik.name/akkartik-convivial-20200315.pdf))

 ## Goals